-Sub-Action Due Date Owner Status Comments Duo Duio O WITTON which will go to CMT on 18 th February.
+Sub-Action Due Date Owner Status Comments which will go to CMT on 18 th February.
 Recommendations from the Rapid Response Review to be delivered to Senior Management for decisions.
-7.4.7 Develop a new Joint Autism Commissioning Strategy in response to new national requirements 31/03/2015 A draft Joint Autism Commissioning Strategy has been devised and submitted for approval by Executive.
+7.4.7 Develop a new Joint Autism Commissioning Strategy in response to new national requirements 31/03/2015 ASCHH G A draft Joint Autism Commissioning Strategy has been devised and submitted for approval by Executive.
 Once this is approved, work will start on developing an action plan.
-7.5 Improve the range of special more people to be supported or older people which will enable ursing care.
+7.5 Improve the range of specia more people to be supported o older people which will enable ursing care.
 7.5.1 Support development of Clement house extra care scheme and develop proposals for additional extra care housing provision for older people G Estimated completion of the Clement House scheme remains the end of February 2015.
-7.5.2 Undertake a procurement process for provision of medical support at the Bridgewell Centre 31/12/2014 ASCHH U Action completed.
-The Commissioning strategy has now been drafted and is going through the Council ratification protocols. ate abuse, and in which older and more vulnerable residents are ed agai inst ab use.
-7.6.1 Work with statutory partners to identify which model of Multi-Agency Safeguarding Hub (MASH) would best meet local needs so that local residents are further safeguarded against abuse 31/03/2015 ASCHH G Detailed discussions with the police are ongoing.
+7.5.2 Undertake a procurement process for provision of medical support at the Bridgewell Centre 31/12/2014 ASCHH в Action completed.
+The Commissioning strategy has now been drafted and is going through the Council ratification protocols.
+7.6 With partners develop a cul more vulnerable residents are s ate abuse, and in which older and use.
+7.6.1 Work with statutory partners to identify which model of Multi- Agency Safeguarding Hub (MASH) would best meet local needs so that local residents are further safeguarded against abuse G Detailed discussions with the police are ongoing.
 It is unlikely that a co-located MASH will be established.
-7.6.2 Undertake a review of the Bracknell Forest Safeguarding Adults Board in light of the changes proposed in the Care Bill so that the Council meets its statutory requirements 31/03/2015 ASCHH The statutory guidance has now been published.
+7.6.2 Undertake a review of the Bracknell Forest Safeguarding Adults Board in light of the changes proposed in the Care Bill so that the Council meets its statutory requirements 31/03/2015 ASCHH 6 The statutory guidance has now been published.
 The Board is working through the guidance in order to develop its implementation plan.
-7.7 Target financial support to vulnerable house holds.
+7.7 Target financial support to vulnerable e house holds.
 7.7.1 Review the Council's support to households in the light of the claimant commitment 31/03/2015 ASCHH G Meetings have been set up with DWP staff and job shadowing is expected in last quarter of the year.
 7.7.2 Establish the homes that should be exempt from the housing element provision of Universal credit 30/06/2014 A There were new regulations to work to from June which caused this delay.
 Work is on-going to determine the exempt properties.
-7.8 Support vulnerable people through c ontinue d prov 7.8.1 Monitor the number of out of hours Adult Safeguarding, Child Protection and Mental Health Act assessments to identify any trends and to make sure that there are sufficient resources 31/03/2015 G Work is ongoing with each individual unitary to identify trends and patterns in types of referral and referral rates.
+7.8 Support vulnerable people through co ontinue - assessments to identify any trends and to make sure that there are sufficient resources 31/03/2015 6 Work is ongoing with each individual unitary to identify trends and patterns in types of referral and referral rates.
 Overall, the service has seen a 30% increase in Child Protection referrals to date year on year.
 This data will be broken down by each of the six unitaries.
-MTO 10: Encourage the p Sub-Action Status Comments 10.1 Ensure a supply of afforda emon elak S.
+MTO 10: Encourage the p 1 Status Comments 10.1 Ensure a supply of afforda able home s